+"Ender's Game" seemed all but doomed upon the recent controversy involving Card's outspoken views against gay rights.
 It hasn't helped that recent young adult book-to-screen adaptations such as "Beautiful Creatures," "The Host," and "The Mortal Instruments: City of Bones" have all flopped pretty hard at the box office.

 The film takes place in a future world in which kids are being trained for space battle by Colonel Hyrum Graff (Harrison Ford) in preparation for the next attack by an ant-like alien race known as the Formics.
-Graff in particular is looking for The One, a child with superior instincts who might end up being the savior of the human race — and who might very well be Ender Wiggin (Asa Butterfield), a cadet with a lot to prove due to his unimposing physique and for being ostracized as the third child in a society that limits families to only two offspring.
+Graff in particular is looking for 'the One,' a child with superior instincts who might end up being the savior of the human race — and who might very well be Ender Wiggin (Asa Butterfield), a cadet with a lot to prove due to his unimposing physique and for being ostracized as the third child in a society that limits families to only two offspring.

 It's like "Star Wars," "Harry Potter," and "The Matrix" all rolled into one (and those pesky Formix look a lot like the aliens in "District 9").
-But amid all the wow-wee training sequences and white-knuckle battle scenes, the film at the same time manages to deliver a "higher pedagogical message about tolerance, empathy, and coping under pressure," according to Variety.
+But amidst all the wow-wee training sequences and white-knuckle battle scenes, the film at the same time manages to deliver a "higher pedagogical message about tolerance, empathy, and coping under pressure," according to Peter Debruge at Variety.
 Debruge also writes that this "anti-bullying allegory" contains an "open-ended epilogue about the consequences of Ender’s actions — that kids may come away from it better equipped to handle conflict on an interpersonal scale."

-Time Out London agrees, writing that "the cast is strong, the effects well-designed, and the script's interest in how violence influences and inspires children is timely and insightful," resulting in a film that's "fitfully engaging and endearingly odd."
+Tom Huddleston of Time Out London agrees, writing that "the cast is strong, the effects well-designed, and the script's interest in how violence influences and inspires children is timely and insightful," resulting in a film that's "fitfully engaging and endearingly odd."

-Meanwhile, the Daily Mail calls Butterfield "excellent" and ScreenDaily is perhaps the most impressed, writing that he "projects an almost inhuman stillness that suggests Ender’s cold brilliance, which is crucial since that quality is precisely why ScreenDaily thinks so highly of him: The boy takes great pride in his talent for analytical decision-making, sometimes at the expense of compassion."
+Meanwhile, Brian Viner of Daily Mail calls Butterfield "excellent" and Tim Grierson of ScreenDaily is perhaps the most impressed, writing that he "projects an almost inhuman stillness that suggests Ender’s cold brilliance, which is crucial since that quality is precisely why Graff thinks so highly of him: The boy takes great pride in his talent for analytical decision-making, sometimes at the expense of compassion."